getodk/docs/contributing.rst

    If you happen to rename any document file(:file:`*.rst`), then be sure that you add the redirect in your PR.

-   To add the redirect go to :file:`s3_website.yml` and uncomment the **redirects:** line.
+   To add the redirect go to :file:`s3_website.yml`.
 Add a mapping from the old file name to the new file name below the **redirects:** line, one mapping per line.
-Several examples of how to format these are shown in the comments.
+Several examples of how to format these are shown in the file.

    For example you rename a file to :file:`newcheck.rst` from :file:`oldcheck.rst`, then to add the redirect:

    .. code-block:: yaml

      redirects:
-      /oldcheck: /newcheck
+      oldcheck/index.html: /newcheck

 .. _keep-working-the-docs: